rdietric/collectd-plugins/README.md

 $COLLECTD_INSTALL_PATH/sbin/collectd -f -C $PATH_TO_COLLECTD_CONF/collectd.conf
 ~~~~

-A sample configuration file for collectd is in the top directory.
+There is a sample configuration file for collectd in the top directory of this repo (*collectd_prope.conf*).